wvanderp/notes/Ideas/free-ideas.md

 The URL will be something like this: `wvanderp.github.io/alert-as-a-service?text=hello%20world`, generating an alert box with the text "hello world".

-## Old time NTP servers
+## Old-time NTP servers

 NTP servers are made to provide the most accurate time from the best sources like GPS and atomic clocks.

 But wouldn't it be fun to turn your grandfather's clock into a ntp server?
 Or have a portable one based on a pocket watch.

-so the current ideas are:
+So the current ideas are:

-- grandfather clock
+- Grandfather clock
-- pocket watch
+- Pocket watch
-- sundial
+- Sundial
-- hourglass
+- Hourglass
-- water clock
+- Water clock
-- candle clock
+- Candle clock
-- a clock tower
+- Clock tower
-- a church bell
+- Church bell

-## A art installation where we digitize the whole museum
+## An art installation where we digitize the whole museum

 We ask visitors to take pictures of the whole museum.
 Then, we stitch them together into a 3D model of the museum.
-Then, we can use this to create a virtual tour of the museum.
+Then, we can use this to create a virtual museum tour.

-the fancy idea is: we create a virtual tour of the museum, so that the people that cant come to the museum can still visit my art installation.
+The fancy idea is to create a virtual tour of the museum so that the people who can't visit the museum can still see my art installation.

-the exhibition starts with a instructions on how to download the app and how to take pictures that are the most useful for photogrammetry.
-Then, we ask them to take pictures of the whole museum.
-Then, we stitch them together into a 3D model of the museum. and in a other room we have a VR headset where you can walk through the museum.
+The exhibition starts with instructions on downloading the app and taking pictures that are the most useful for photogrammetry.
+Then, we ask them to take photos of the whole museum.
+Then, we stitch them together into a 3D model of the museum.
+In another room, we have a VR headset that allows you to walk through the museum.

-## lifelog
+## Lifelog

-A life database that tracks everything about you.
-It's like a combination of Google timeline and google my activity
+A life database that tracks everything about you: it's like a combination of Google Timeline and Google My Activity.

-It tracks your location, media consumption, visited pages, sleep pattern, who you have met, heart rate, it's recording audio.
+It tracks your location, media consumption, visited pages, sleep pattern, whom you have met, and heart rate, and it's recording audio.

-It's like the ultimate surveillance service but you are survaling yourself.
+It's like the ultimate surveillance service, but you are surveilling yourself.

-There should be room to add text like a journal for the day where the events can trigger stories like apples journaling apps
+There should be room to add text like a journal for the day where the events can trigger stories like Apple's journaling apps.

 ## Tourism collection log

-A list of the thing you have to visit and do to complete a area.
+A list of what you must visit and do to complete an area.

-This would be a app where you either say where you are going and the app creates a log or just save the things you do.
+This would be an app where you either say where you are going, and the app creates a log, or save the things you do.

-The can be on a country scale or very local like a town.
+They can be on a country scale or very local, like a town.

 Examples include

-- hold the pizza tower
+- Hold up the leaning tower of Pisa
-- buy a 1$ slice in New York
+- Buy a 1$ slice in New York
-- visit the louvre
+- Visit the Louvre

-The app will show you the best spots to complete the actions
+The app will show you the best spots to complete the actions.

 ## LLM dyslexia benchmark

-Benchmarks helps models improve on certain areas.
-One of the could be helping people with dyslexia.
+Benchmarks help models improve in certain areas.
+One of the ways this could be done is by helping people with dyslexia.

 Some of the tests could be.

-- check against spell check / Grammar check.
+- Check against spell check / Grammar check.
-  - because LLMs learn from the internet and they spelling is wrong
+  - Because LLMs learn from the internet, and their spelling is wrong
-- don't propagate spelling errors form the prompt into the respondent
+- Don't propagate spelling errors from the prompt to the response
-- don't use long words when asked
+- Don't use long words when asked
-- generate fluffy text with lot of space
+- Generate fluffy text with a lot of space
-- use the LLM as a spell and Grammar checker
+- Use the LLM as a spell and Grammar checker